Bunching and Taxing Multidimensional Skills: Introduction

 \section{Introduction}

 We make significant progress in analyzing multidimensional optimal nonlinear income taxation problems with bunching.
-This is one of important open questions in the theory and practice of optimal taxation.
-Our paper is the first analysis that solves for optimal multidimensional taxes with bunching in an empirically relevant model of wage determination.
+This is one of the important open questions in the theory and practice of optimal taxation.
+Our paper is the first to solve for optimal multidimensional taxation with bunching in an empirically relevant model of wage determination.

-The canonical unidimensional optimal nonlinear income taxation problem in which workers differ by their skill is a central part of public finance and has been comprehensively studied since \citet{Mirrlees:1971}.
-The primary difficulty of analyzing multidimensional optimal taxation problems lies in characterizing regions of bunching.
-Bunching occurs when workers of different types receive identical allocations.
-For example, \citet{Kleven:2009} show the importance of bunching in a model of couples taxation in which one partner makes only an extensive margin labor supply choice.
+The key difficulty of analyzing multidimensional optimal tax problems lies in characterizing regions of bunching.
+Bunching occurs when workers of different types receive identical allocations. \citet{Kleven:2009} establish the importance of bunching in a model of couples taxation in which one partner makes only an extensive margin labor supply choice.
 Little is known about optimal taxation and the nature of bunching in more general settings.
-At the same time, a large literature in labor economics emphasizes the importance of multidimensional skills and labor market sorting to understand wage dispersion.
+At the same time, a large literature in labor economics emphasizes the importance of multidimensional skills and labor market sorting in determining wage dispersion.

 We develop an empirically relevant model that incorporates three important elements of wage dispersion.
-First, workers differ both in their manual and in their cognitive skills.
-Second, firms differ in productivity.
-Third, workers' output depends on the firms they work for and coworkers they work with.
+Workers differ in both manual and in cognitive skills, firms differ in productivity, and workers' output depends on the firms they work for and coworkers they work with.
+We characterize equilibrium for the positive model in closed form and use this closed-form solution to identify the underlying multidimensional skill distribution.

-For the positive model, we characterize equilibrium in closed form using the tools of optimal transport.
-We then exploit this closed-form solution to identify the underlying multidimensional skill distribution.
-Since the skill distribution is a key determinant of the optimal taxes, our results in this aspect can be thought of as generalizing the approach of \citet{Saez:2001} in identifying the skill distribution to a model with multidimensional skill heterogeneity.